Chern Classes and Compatible Power Operations in Inertial K-theory: Examples

 \subsection{The classifying stack of a finite Abelian group}

-In this section we discuss the case where $X$ is a point with a trivial action by a finite group $G$.
+In this section we discuss the case where $X$ is a point with a trivial action by a finite group $G$ and the trivial inertial pair $\R=0, \cs=0$.
+Since $G$ is zero-dimensional, its tangent bundle is $0$, so the orbifold and virtual inertial pairs (Definitions \ref{df:orbifold-in-pair}, \ref{df:virtual-in-pair}) are both trivial.
 We begin with some general results and conclude with explicit computations for the special case of the cyclic group $G= \mu_2$ of order 2.